 With Trump the usual advice of “Follow the money.” doesn’t work because Congress refuses to force him to disclose his conflicts of interest.
 As enormous and material as those conflicts must be, I’m just going to focus on what I can see with my own eyes, the man’s apparent intent.
 In his public life, Donald Trump has never done anything that did not personally and directly benefit him.
 Most of us, as we go through life, assemble a collection of acts that are variously self-serving and other-serving.

-Professional anarchists, thugs and paid protesters are proving the point of the millions of people who voted to MAKE AMERICA GREAT AGAIN! — Donald J. Trump (@realDonaldTrump) February 3, 2017 In an effort to strip protesters of their legitimacy, Trump and Fox News claim that protesters are simply there because they’re paid by powerful oppositional interests.
+In an effort to strip protesters of their legitimacy, Trump and Fox News claim that protesters are simply there because they’re paid by powerful oppositional interests.
 Never mind that Trump has no evidence for his claim; he has no evidence for practically anything that emerges from his loud mouth.
+What is more interesting to me is that if money delegitimizes authenticity then presumably we can use this effect to come to additional conclusions.

 Someday, when I have time to burn, I’m going to write a Twitter bot that takes all of Trump’s vacuous tweets and translate them into Russian.
 It’ll look like this: There’s something ludicrous about the idea of the Trump, who is distractible, impatient, and incurious being able to learn Russian, an incredibly difficult language.